 Summary: Cell phones are everywhere.
 They have been for some time now.
 As such, cameras are everywhere.
 Can you imagine that, even ten years ago?
 The world changes quickly.
 With the camera-packing smartphone came the selfie.
 And that’s where we’re at today.
 It shouldn’t be surprising that this style of photo is encouraging a plastic surgery trend.
-From Anchorage, AL, to Clear Lake, TX, facelift surgery is on the rise—what we’re calling selfie surgery.
+From Anchorage, AL, to Chicago, IL, facelift surgery is on the rise—what we’re calling selfie surgery.
 And this type of surgery is growing in popularity due to selfies—so will this trend continue?
 It’s hard to say.

 Introducing Selfie Surgery… Sort of